GM extends production shutdown into April due to semiconductor chip shortage

 “Our intent is to make up as much production lost at these plants as possible,” Barnas said.
 “We contemplated this downtime when we discussed our outlook for 2021 last month.”

 But according to global consulting firm AlixPartners in Southfield, the present chip shortages could cost the global auto industry $14.3 billion or more in revenues in the first quarter and $60.6 billion for the year.
-The firm said the losses may not be recouped for another year or two depending on other economic factors that could impact the industry.
+The firm said the losses may not be recouped for another year or two depending on other economic factors that could affect the industry.

 Broader impact